ChungZH/notepanda/README.md

 - Basic operation
 - Line numbers
 - Syntax highlight
-- Launch from the shell by typing: `notepanda` or `notepanda CMakeLists.txt`.
+- Launch from the shell by typing: `notepanda` or `notepanda CMakeLists.txt`
+- Preview panel

 ## Build